RomainGehrig/AppliedDataAnalysis/project/report/report.md

 <iframe src="rbi_sentiment.html" width="100%" height="400px"></iframe>

+### Comparison

+While it is hard to find comparisons between the Twitter population and the Swiss population, we – at least – are able to make direct comparison between our two analyses to reveal a subtler pattern than by analysing the votations on their own.
+We can see a profound dip in tweets mentioning our tags of interest for weeks after the votation and while we don't know the reasons for sure, we can think of some: a general "ras-le-bol" around the matter, an acceptance time, less publicity (becomes less useful after a votation),... but the discussion seems to come back after a while !

+We already talked about this point but the activity is steadily increasing before the votation day, with some consequent variations between the different weeks, which would be interesting to correlate with the different media events around these dates.

 ## Conclusion

 It seems that using Twitter to estimate the opinion of the Swiss population provide mitigated results.